 Effigy Mounds National Monument is the only place in North America where you can see both prehistoric and historical Native American earthworks in one place.
-This is a site that was designated as a national monument in 1949, with an area of over 1,200 acres.
+This site was designated as a national monument in 1949, with an area of over 1,200 acres.

 These animal shapes were built by ancient people who lived here from roughly 600 – 700 AD until European settlers arrived in Iowa after 1800 AD, forcing the natives away from their lands with bullets and bayonets.

-The historical significance of the great serpent mound is that it’s believed to represent a giant snake constricting a thunderbird, which represents an important Native American cultural story from ancient times about the struggle between good and evil.
+The historical significance of the grand serpent mound is that it’s believed to represent a giant snake constricting a thunderbird, which means an important Native American cultural story from ancient times about the struggle between good and evil.